The Basic Tactical Engagement Process

 In those cases we will let you know immediately upon determination of the legal conflict.

-Minimizing Any Risk of Engagement With Collin Tactical
+Minimizing Any Concerns or Risk of Engagement With Collin Tactical

-After a pre-agreed upon time after we engage, if you do not feel our guidance and services are helping you, we will not charge any fees.
+After a pre-agreed time period after we engage, if you do not feel our guidance and services are helping you, we will not charge any fees.

 We want you safe and successful, with as little added concern or stress as possible.